larryTheCoder/larryTheCoder/README.md

 ## Greetings, it's great to meet you :D
 My name is larryTheCoder, and I'm a 21-year-old software and arts enthusiast.
 I've devoted a lot of my time to creating projects that primarily use C++, PHP, and Java languages.
-I am formerly a Software Developer and Senior Infrastructure Developer for [NetherGamesMC](https://www.github.com/NetherGamesMC)
+I was formerly a Software Developer and Senior Infrastructure Developer for [NetherGamesMC](https://www.github.com/NetherGamesMC)

 ### Here are a few examples of projects I've worked on in the past:
 * [VanillaGenerator](https://github.com/NetherGamesMC/ext-vanillagenerator) - Minecraft vanilla world generator written in C/C++✨